chenghua-lin/chenghua-lin.github.io/index.md

 ## News
 * I'm recruiting **1-2 PhD students for 2025 intake**.
 Please send me your CV with a publication list if you are interested.
 * One long paper accepted to Computatinal Linguistics
-* 5 papers accepted to EMNLP 2024 (3 main and 2 findings)
+* 5 papers accepted to EMNLP 2024
+* 6 papers accepted to ACL 2024

 ## Personal